FrankN88/quiz-game/README.md

   - Minimal but functional and appealing homepage .
   - Navigation links clearly visible on the top of the website.
   - Responsive navigation bar.
-  - Only allow registered users to create and manage their own account.
+  - Only allow registered users to create and manage their own accounts.
   - Only allow registered users to check out their previous scores.
+  - Only allow registered users to upload their profile picture.

 - **Lower priority features that may not be included in the initial release of the website:**
-  - The ability for logged in users to search the websites database.
+  - The ability for logged in users to search the website database.
   - Search bar on the navigation bar so the users have fast access to their scores.
   - Contact section to send an email to the Admin directly from the website.
+  - A full personalised profile page.

 ---